 Also of interest is that Milan has more people living here who work in computers and math than 95% of the places in the US.

-Milan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Milan does not have a public transit system used by locals to get to and from work.

-The overall education level of Milan citizens is substantially higher than the typical US community, as 29.64% of adults in Milan have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Milan is somewhat higher than in the average US city of 21.84%: 28.72% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Milan in 2010 was $28,795, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,180 for a family of four.
+The per capita income in Milan in 2010 was $27,864, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $111,456 for a family of four.
 However, Milan contains both very wealthy and poor people as well.

 The people who call Milan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milan residents report their race to be White, followed by Asian.
-Important ancestries of people in Milan include Irish, English, Polish, and Italian.
+The greatest number of Milan residents report their race to be White, followed by Native American.
+Important ancestries of people in Milan include Irish, English, Italian, and Polish.

 The most common language spoken in Milan is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Other Asian languages.